-The world is in unprecedented territory.
-Navigating through the uncertainty of the pandemic truly makes us value our health.
-However, above and beyond the health impacts, this uncertainty brings with it a lot of stress.
-And stress can impact your gut health!
+Navigating through the uncertainty of a pandemic truly makes us value our health.
+However, above and beyond the health impacts, this uncertainty brings with it a lot of stress which can impact our gut health!

 Brain to Gut: What happens to our gut when we are stressed?

 When we are faced with a stressful situation our “fight or flight” mechanisms are activated.
 This sends a flood of stress hormones into our bodies.
 The main stress hormones are cortisol and adrenaline.
 With these hormones flying around the body, our heart rate and blood pressure increases, so too does our breathing and blood glucose levels.
 Interestingly, our digestive activity is also decreased or changed.
 For some, this can mean digestive processes stop, and for others it results in an urgent emptying of the bowels.
 Whichever the outcome, it is clear that stress affects digestive function.

 But beyond functional changes, stress can also impact the composition and function of the gut microbiome – the community of microorganisms living in our gut.
 Animal studies have found that stress can make the gut and intestines more permeable, activating immune and pro-inflammatory responses which trigger additional stress hormones to be released1.

 A recent study found that when healthy pregnant women were subjected to a social stress test, their changing cortisol levels were associated with shifts in the types and numbers of bacteria found in their gut2.

 This may help explain why scientists have found that people with stress-associated conditions, such as depression and anxiety, have gut microbiomes that are different to healthy people3.